Unicode::UCD(3pm) Perl Programmers Reference Guide Unicode::UCD(3pm)

 can change the returned arrays accordingly.

-The maps are almost always simple scalars that should be interpreted
+The maps for almost all properties are simple scalars that should be

-as-is.
-These values are those given in the Unicode-supplied data
+interpreted as-is.
+These values are those given in the Unicode-

-files, which may be inconsistent as to capitalization and as to which
+supplied data files, which may be inconsistent as to capitalization and

-synonym for a property-value is given.
-The results may be normalized
+as to which synonym for a property-value is given.
+The results may be

 There are exceptions to the simple scalar maps.
 Some properties have